gbif/hp-sanbi/_posts/2021-11-07-national-process.md

 background: (/assets/images/Anemone.jpg)
 ---

-**National Process developed to support biodiversity informatics skills and capacity development - The Establishment of the SANBI-GBIF Young Researchers Award Advisory Panel**
+# National Process developed to support biodiversity informatics skills and capacity development
+# The Establishment of the SANBI-GBIF Young Researchers Award Advisory Panel

 One of the key focus areas for the SANBI-GBIF Node is to grow capacity and skills in biodiversity informatics, to support the mobilisation, management, use and